eldoyle/PythonIntro/_episodes/03-variables.md

 {: .output}

 Since Python doesn’t know exactly how to add a word to a number, it returns an error message.
 Error messages are usually very descriptive, and can tell you a lot about problems in your code!

+## Good practices- variable names

+Variables should be given descriptive names.
+Python requires that variable names must begin with a letter.
+They are also case sensitive (Text, text, and tEXT are all different variables).
+Beyond this, Python doesn’t care what you call your variables, you could name them all after different kinds of fruit if you want!
+However, this would be very confusing when you went back later to look at your code.

+You should do your best to give your variables descriptive, useful names that describe the data they hold.
+In the DIVAS project, variables should start with a lowercase letter, and capitalize each successive letter (“camel case”).